chearim/CreativeProgrammingandElectronics/July22/README.md

 **Challenges**

 As this was my first time using a breadboard, it was very difficult for me to figure out how to connect my circuit.
-I knew what to code in my program but drawing the schematic and assembling the components were a different story.
+I knew what to code in my program but drawing the schematic and assembling the components was a different story.